kubevirt/kubevirt-ansible/playbooks/README.md

 creating an issue for [kubevirt](https://github.com/kubevirt/kubevirt/issues/) and report what is not working for you.

-As and temporary workaroung, you can disable SELinux by running following playbook.
+As a temporary workaroung, you can disable SELinux by running following playbook.

 ```bash
 $ ansible-playbook -i inventory -e "selinux=permissive" playbooks/selinux.yml